stephen-hqxu/superterrainplus/README.md

 - GL_ARB_shading_language_include
 - GL_NV_gpu_shader5

 > This is usually not a problem if your GPU meets the minimum system requirement and have a relatively recent driver installed.
+When you are downloading GLAD please make sure those extensions are included.

 ### :gear: How to build